ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-transport-https/draft-linus-trans-gossip-transport-https.md

 decimal.
 This version is 0.

 'log-id' and 'gossip-data' are as defined in the GOSSIP-MSG of
 {{draft-linus-trans-gossip}}.
-Note that 'gossip-data' is Base64 encoded.
+Note that 'gossip-data' is base64-encoded.

+Messages MUST be processed according to {{draft-linus-trans-gossip}}.

+\[FIXME are there any http specific processing rules to be added?\]

 # Security and privacy considerations

-TBD

-# Open questions

 TBD